Yandy Díaz Player Props: Rays vs. Red Sox

 Yandy Díaz At The Plate

-- Diaz is batting .233 with a double, two home runs and six walks.
+- Diaz has a double, three home runs and seven walks while batting .303.

-- This season, Diaz has recorded at least one hit in four of eight games (50.0%), and had multiple hits twice.

-- In eight games played this season, he has gone deep in two of them.
+- Among qualifying batters in MLB action, he ranks 58th in batting average, 32nd in on-base percentage, and 25th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.